Board of Directors

 Henry DeHart

-Henry DeHart became the interim CEO in October 2024.
-Henry has served as the chief operating officer of the American Camp Association (ACA) for the past six years, where he supports all the programs and services that ACA provides for the public, the field of camp, and ACA’s members.
+Henry DeHart became chief executive officer of the American Camp Association (ACA) in September 2025, after serving as interim CEO since October 2024 and as chief operating officer for the previous six years, where he supported ACA’s programs and services for the public, the camp field, and ACA members.
 His responsibilities have included membership, accreditation, professional development, research, business development, and marketing to support day and overnight camps and camp professionals across the country.

 Rafael Alvarado